adamposledni/mindsphere-sdk-dotnet/README.md

 ### Create a client

-The client constructor must be provided with HttpClient.
+The client constructor must be provided with **HttpClient**.

 ```csharp
 HttpClient httpClient = new HttpClient();
 var client = new AssetManagementClient(appCredentials, httpClient);
 ```

-When you create multiple MindSphere clients you should reuse your HttpClient.
+❗ When you create multiple MindSphere clients you should reuse your **HttpClient**.
 [Here are more information regarding this matter.](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpclient?view=net-5.0#remarks)

 ### ServiceCollection usage

+*This part is relevant only when using dependecy injection.*

 If you have installed ASP.NET Core extension, then you can simply register MindSphere service in the service container.
 However it is not necessary to use this feature.

-This service needs to have HttpClient service in the container as well.
+❗ This service needs to have **HttpClient** service in the container as well.

 ```csharp
 // Startup.cs file